 A. Operational Functions

 Information about data files to be fetched and transferred by Data Movement must be recorded in advance, as a one-time task, in the Data Movement "file registry" database.
-The information includes details of the host and directory where files will be found, and a filename prefix which will be used as a template to locate the files when they appear.
-The priority of the data is also registered, which helps determine how the data will be handled by Data Movement.
+The information includes details of the host and directory where files are found, and a filename prefix which is used as a template to locate the files when they appear.
+The priority of the data is also registered, which helps determine how the data is handled by Data Movement.
 The priority scheme determines the transfer method as follows:

 |0||Tape archive made, but files not transfered||Usual priority level for raw unfiltered datasets|

 |1||Bulk satellite transfer||High-volume filtered datasets|

 The priority also determines which tape archive is used for any given set of data.
 Raw unfiltered data is recorded on one set of tapes, and all other data – filtered data from the detector, monitoring, calibration, or any other ad hoc data – on another set of tapes.
 Multiple tape drives are used, and potentially more than one copy of a given dataset can be made.
 SPADE creates tape archives in parallel with transferring the data, so as to avoid delaying data transfer by the time required to tape it.

 The operational tasks of SPADE include two additional important functions.
 The first of these is that SPADE optionally makes a copy of data files it handles at a location on the South Pole LAN.
 This allows South Pole personnel to examine data soon after it is collected, to facilitate monitoring and calibration of the detector.
 Whether or not a local copy of data is made and the location for the local copy is controlled by settings in the Data Movement file registry.